pw4rn3r/ECE382/labs/lab3/index.md

 ## Supplemental Slides
  - [ECE382_Lab3-Help.pptx](ECE382_Lab3-Help.pptx) - Describes timing, how pixels are written, and how colors are represented

-##  Mega Prelab
+##   Prelab
-A hard copy of this Mega Prelab is required to be turned in as well as pushed to Bitbucket.
-Answers should not be handwritten.
-The timing diagram may be NEATLY drawn by hand with the assistance of a straightedge on engineering paper.

 ### Delay Subroutine
 In lab3_given.asm, you have the header for a subroutine (line 569), but there is no code.
-Write a subroutine that will create a 160ms delay.
-Show your analysis that proves the delay is indeed very close to 160 ms.  Note: the clock rate is set to 8 MHz (see the first two lines of initMSP).
+Write a subroutine that will create a 160ms delay.  **Show your analysis** that proves the delay is indeed very close to 160 ms.  Note: the clock rate is set to 8 MHz (see the first two lines of initMSP).

 ### ILI9341 LCD BoosterPack

 Look at the schematic for the LCD BoosterPack.
 Complete the following table.
 The pin number (1 - 20) should be the pin number that signal connects to on the MSP 430, and the PX.X should be the pin and port it connects to (e.g. P1.0). <br>